Roger Griffiths

+Career

 He first rose to prominence opposite Lenny Henry as Gareth Blackstock's foil Everton Stonehead in BBC One 1990s sitcom Chef!.
 Before starring in Chef, Griffiths played a minor role as a news reporter in the Channel 4 British sitcom Desmond's in 1990.
 Later in 1990, he appeared in an episode of Birds of a Feather, series 2, episode 4: "Muesli", as Daryl's fellow inmate.

 Following the run of Chef!, Griffiths played a pirate named Captain Kevin in the BBC educational numeracy television series Numbertime.

 Since then, Griffiths has played recurring characters on British soap operas.
 In 1999 and 2000, he played the role of DS Paul Timpney on police drama The Bill for five episodes.
 He joined the cast of Holby City in 2006, after a run on EastEnders as DI Riddick, and on Family Affairs as Gabriel Drummond.
 He was a series regular in Vexed (2010–2012), and BBC One's Lenny Henry In Pieces in 2003.
 In 2010, he appeared in the Only Fools and Horses prequel, Rock & Chips, as Clayton Cooper.
 In 2016, he played the part of Newton Farrell in the Death in Paradise episode "The Blood Red Sea".
 He rejoined the cast of EastEnders in 2018 as Mitch Baker, the father of Keegan Baker.
 He left the series in December 2023.

 Griffiths has also had minor film roles (such as Batman Begins and Buffalo Soldiers), and a minor role in the Doctor Who episode "Planet of the Ood".
 In 2018, he appeared in series 5 of Still Open All Hours.